 Once you transfer them to the grill they will finish cooking very quickly, so this is where you need your thermometer to keep monitoring.
 Don’t let them get over 160, because that’s where you’ll start to loose all that moisture and flavor!
 This can happen quickly!

+A spicy mayo is a great condiment to add to the flavor.
 Take mayo and add adobo sauce juice (from a chipotle can) and any of your favorite flavors.
 Double the batch for a great fry sauce.

 Mexican Burger Recipe